dcaro/wrk2004/lab-part2.md

 ## Summary

-Congratulations, you have created your first Azure function app that automates the management of resources in Azure using Azure PowerShell!
+Congratulations, you have created an  Azure function app using Azure CLI.
+This automates the management of resources in Azure using Azure PowerShell!

 In this lab you have completed the following tasks:

-- Create an Azure Function app that runs PowerShell
+- Create an Azure Function app that runs PowerShell using the Azure CLI with related Storage account and App service plan.
-- Give permissions Azure Function to modify the web app plan
+- Give permissions to the Azure Function to modify the web app plan
 - Write PowerShell code with error handling that modifies the service plan